mozilla/pontoon/docs/index.rst

 Important additional Pontoon documentation can also be found at the following sites:

-`How To Use Pontoon <https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/>`_ (Mozilla Localizer Documentation)
+`How to localize with Pontoon <https://mozilla-l10n.github.io/localizer-documentation/tools/pontoon/>`_ (Mozilla Localizer Documentation)

 `Working with Pontoon <https://mozilla-l10n.github.io/documentation/tools/pontoon>`_ (Mozilla Internal Tools Documentation)